Still wondering how to save the most money on exchange rates and transfer fees when sending money to the Philippines?

 Sending Money Online

 If you have a bank account, making online transfers is easy.
-Three popular online money transfer service providers are Remitly, Wise, and XendPay.
+Three popular online money transfer service providers are Remitly and Wise.

 Remitly

-You can send money to The Philippines using Remitly in one of four different ways: bank deposits, cash pickup, mobile money, or home delivery.
+You can send money to The Philippines using Remitly in many different ways: bank deposits, cash pickup, mobile money, or home delivery

-Keep in mind that banks in the Philippines also charge a USD$5 to USD$6.50 fee on all incoming transfers.
+Keep in mind that banks in the Philippines may also charge a US$5 to US$6.50 fee on all incoming transfers.
+It is advisable to check with the recipient’s bank for specific details.

 Wise